My consulting is done through FaceTime and Zoom with great results!

 Who could ever have imagined that our amazing technology would have allowed us to do work remotely and so effectively?

-I have found that clients are greatly in need of my advice at this uncertain time.
-There are staff conflicts, staff members leaving the field of dentistry, and other staff who would need to be hired.
-PPEs would need to be worn constantly in the office to protect staff members from being infected by patients or by other staff members.
-New equipment would need to be purchased to increase patient and staff comfort, and new procedures adopted to make them feel protected.
-There may be purchases of practices of older dentists who may choose not to return to the dental field.
-On top of this come all the regular issues of managing a dental practice, just like we’ve had all along.
+I have found that clients are greatly in need of my advice at this time.
+There are staff conflicts, staff members leaving the field of dentistry, and other staff who need to be hired.
+There may be purchases of practices of older dentists who may want to retire.
+On top of this come all the regular issues of managing a dental practice.